Looking for something to do this spring with the family? Check out this list of 59 fun, family-friendly activities that are very affordable.

 7. Go On A Nature Photoshoot

 Not a fan of Instagram, but still want to expose your children to great photography?
 Go to the library and check out photography books with spring themes to them.
-The pictures in them won’t change, so once you have looked through it and approved it you know it isn’t going to change by the time you hand it to your child.

 8. Go On A Family Bike Ride